Matt-A-Bennett/todo-tool/README.md

 ```

 ## Usage
-To print your todo list, simply type 'todo into the terminal (you'll
+To print your todo list, simply type 'todo' into the terminal (you'll
 have to first restart your terminal or source your .bashrc if you haven't done
 so since modifying your .bashrc file in the steps above):